glideroggan/dream/readme.md

   - components
   - services
   - repositories
-- change the welcome widget to be more introductive
+- 🔧change the welcome widget to be more introductive
-  - it should be able to close
+  - ✔️it should be able to close
-    - so widget preference needs a repository
+    - ✔️so widget preference needs a repository
 - writing something in search, and then trying to tab over to result box, doesn't work
 - We need to start refactor individual files, as they start to grow, and could be split into smaller files
 - dismiss the search result with esc